CAProjects/AltanaViewer/README.md

 * [August 2022 Version Update](https://www.bg-wiki.com/ffxi/August_2022_Version_Update_Changes)
 * [September 2022 Version Update](https://www.bg-wiki.com/ffxi/September_2022_Version_Update_Changes)

+* Monsters included in version updates June 2020 to September 2022 have been added
+* NPCs included in version updates June 2020 to September 2022 have been added

 TODO
+Add Animationse - if I can figure it out
 Wait for next Version Update and update the lists again

 This is currently a work in progress so please be patient while i bring this up to date with the current games